Don Juan of Persia

-Oruj bey Bayat (اروج بیگ بیات; also spelled Uruch or Oruch in English), later known by his baptized name of Don Juan de Persia (c.
+Oruj beg Bayat (اروج بیگ بیات; also spelled Uruch or Oruch in English), later known by his baptized name of Don Juan de Persia (c.
 1560/1567-c.
 1616) or simply Don Juan was a late 16th and early 17th century Iranian figure in Iran and Spain.
 He is also known as Faisal Nazary.

 Life

 In Safavid Iran

 He was born around 1560 to a family of Bayat, a Turkic Qizilbash clan.
 His father's name was Sultan Ali bey Bayat.
 His father and uncle Hossein Ali Bey Bayat were personal attendants of Mohammad Khodabanda, and his son Hamza Mirza.
 Together with his father, Oruj bey participated in an important mission to negotiate with the rebel khan of the Turkoman tribe, Amir Khan, which ended successfully.
 He fought alongside his father against Ottomans under Khodabanda (until his death 1582), as well as under Abbas I until Treaty of Constantinople in 1590.
 He later joined his cousin Ali Quli bey in a fight against Uzbeks 7 years later in Battle of Herat, where Din Muhammad Khan was killed.